“History doesn’t repeat itself, but it often rhymes,” Mark Twain is supposed to have said.

 Consider, as example, the case of famed astrophysicist Stephen Hawking.
 Diagnosed with Lou Gehrig’s disease as a 21-year-old student at Oxford, he was “given” two years to live.
 He died last spring, fifty-five years later, at the ripe old age of 76.

-But his doctors weren’t wrong.
-They did not err.
+But his doctors did not err.
 Their diagnosis was correct: Hawking had Lou Gehrig’s disease – amyotrophic lateral sclerosis, or ALS.
-And on average, patients with ALS die within two or three years, a sad metric that hasn’t changed all that much in the decades since Hawking got tagged.
+On average, patients with ALS die within two or three years, a sad metric that hasn’t changed all that much in the decades since Hawking got tagged.
 But the disease is variable: more than half of those diagnosed with ALS live for more than three years.

 Hawking happened to be afflicted with a particularly slow-moving version of the disease; and that fact, joined to his willingness to tolerate living with tremendous physical disability, served to elongate his “brief history of time” on this earth to its seemingly extraordinary length.
 While his life was unquestionably extraordinary, the span of it was not: his disease was simply his disease.
 His intellect was unparalleled, his resilience incredible, his accomplishments other-worldly; but Hawking could no more take credit for the slow progression of his illness than anyone else can take credit for not being stricken with ALS in the first place.

 The same is true for any other terminal condition: many people don’t “make the number” they are “given” despite marshaling all of their resources to remain among the living.
 In the end, no matter how mightily one resists, one’s disease is simply one’s disease.
-I’ve come to know, during my own odyssey, numerous individuals battling the same rare cancer as my own; some have lived far longer than I, but many have succumbed to the Reaper long before their “seven-year sentence” is up.
-You can fight like a cornered bobcat to survive - but you don’t get to pick your opponent.
+During my own odyssey I’ve come to know numerous individuals battling the same rare cancer as my own; some have lived far longer than I, but many have succumbed to the Reaper long before their “seven-year sentence” is up.
+You can fight like a cornered bobcat to survive – but you don’t get to pick your opponent.
 “Life is like a box of chocolates,” said Forrest Gump, “You never know what you’re gonna get.”

 When Arizona senator John McCain lost his battle with glioblastoma last August, four days before his 82nd birthday, rivers of ink again issued forth to commemorate another remarkable soul.
 Among the torrent of commentary were some pieces lamenting the military jargon used to describe McCain’s last stand.
 “Martial language propagates the dangerous myth that death is the result of a personal failure to fight hard enough,” said one prominent physician.

 But that too is nonsense.
-Take it from one who knows: it’s a battle, all right.
-It’s all-out war, and there’s no shame in fighting the good fight only to lose that war.
+Take it from one who knows.
+It’s all-out war – and there’s no shame in fighting the good fight only to lose the battle.
 Battlefields have always been littered with the fallen, warriors no less valiant and no less worthy for having fought and died.